habichta/llm_service/README.md

 ### Architecture

 - `app` is a FastAPI based web service that serves the LLM API.
-It communicated with a Postgres DB to save contexts (prompts) and results.
+It communicates with a Postgres DB to save contexts (prompts) and results.
 It forwards requests to Nvidia Triton
 - `db` is a Postgres DB that stores contexts and Results
 - `triton` is a Nvidia Triton server that serves the LLM Models with a vLLM Backend